gingerchew/lume-plugin-inclusive-language/README.md

 ## Options

-- words: string[] | string - List of uninclusive language to avoid, passing a string only works if it is comma separated.
+- words: `string[]` - List of uninclusive language to avoid, passing a string only works if it is comma separated.
-- templateFormats: string[] - Which file formats should be checked __In Progress__
+- search: `string[]` - Limit the pages checked by passing search queries.
-- padding: number - Used to show the context of the non-inclusive language is
+- padding: `number` - Used to show the context of the non-inclusive language is.

 ## Example Usage